 Can subsidised students access VET FEE-HELP?

-Yes, if the student is subsidised by the Victorian, South Australian, Queensland, Western Australian, New South Wales, Tasmanian or the Northern Territory Government, and is enrolled in a diploma or advanced diploma course or a limited number of Certificate IV courses at an approved VET provider.
+Yes, if the student is eligible and is currently subsidised by the Victorian, South Australian, Queensland, Western Australian, New South Wales, Tasmanian or the Northern Territory Government, and is enrolled in a diploma or advanced diploma course or a limited number of Certificate IV courses at an approved VET provider.
 Contact your provider for more information on subsidised students.

 Skills for All website (opens in a new window) or email firstname.lastname@example.org or call the Skills for All Infoline on 1800 506 266.